 So, is tithing a “moral imperative”?

 To answer this we must appreciate the three-fold function of the law: moral, ceremonial and civil.

-The moral law is encapsulated in the Ten Commandments, which are clearly restated by Christ and the apostles in the NT.
-However, the ceremonial and civil law are premised in the moral law; that is, both the former are the practical specifics and application of the latter.
-This means even the ceremonial law, and thus the whole sacrificial system, was premised in the moral law of God; it is God’s moral nature that cries out for justice and thereby atonement for sin.
+The moral law is encapsulated in the Ten Commandments, as a summary statement, which is then clearly reinstated by Christ and the apostles in the NT.
+Hence, the ceremonial and civil law are premised in the moral law; that is, they are the practical specifics and application of the latter.
+This means even the ceremonial law, and thus the whole sacrificial system, was premised in the moral law of God; it is God’s moral nature that demands justice and thereby atonement for sin.
 This means that there is overlap between the three functions of the law and this is the case with tithing.
-While tithing as a part of the ceremonial law supported the cultic (ceremonial/sacrificial) life of Israel it was also rooted in the moral imperative first of not having any other gods before Yahweh (Ex 20:3) and second in not stealing (Ex 20:15).
+While tithing as a part of the ceremonial law supported the cultic (ceremonial/sacrificial) life of Israel it was also rooted in the moral imperative, first, of not having any other gods before Yahweh (Ex 20:3) and, second, in not stealing (Ex 20:15).
 This explains why the withholding of tithes and offerings is portrayed as “robbing God” (Mal 3:8) and why Jesus taught that we are unable to serve both God and Mammon (Mtt 6:24).
 By obeying the Lord in our finances, through a heart set free by the Spirit, we not only render to God what is his but we also break the control of Mammon over our lives, ensuring that we serve no other gods before him.

 It is also important to note that using anecdotal evidence (positive testimonies of tithing) to support tithing is not a sound hermeneutic (principle of interpretation).
 There will always be stories to support one view or another.
 Truth is not established pragmatically; this is a view that says, “Truth works!”
 This sounds like common sense but is not the test of what is true.
 The Word of God must stand alone in determining truth.